callidora-idsardi/idsardi_c_icon_HW/README.md

 Developing an Icon Marketplace out of custom-made SVG Icons.
 Contains fun CSS interactions that flip, spin or change the icon's colour.

+When clicked, a log message to the console appears with the ID of the element that you’ve clicked.
+The ID is retrieved and displayed with a JavaScript string template and variable.

 Theme: Desert Festival